And if you are a Nigerian, or any English speaking African for that matter, then you have come to the right place.

 Here is a funny way to look at it:

 So now, imagine you meet a very beautiful Hausa girl.
-Then imagine that because you already had a girlfriend, you did not bother trying to get to know her.
+Then imagine that, for whatever reason, you never tried to get to know her.

-So you are chatting with your friends about this lovely girl you just met, and you are only talking about her incredible eyes and the way she looked at you with them.
+So now you are chatting with your friends about this lovely girl you just saw, and you are only talking about her incredible eyes and the way she looked at you with them.

 You mention how you could easily tell what her lovely dark skin would feel like.
 You also had to mention her great round.......okay this is not that kind of story.

-My point is that because you did not take the time to dig deeper, you missed out on the fact that this chick had a Masters Degree in Plant Breeding and Genetics, she owned a 1,000 hectare farm in Kaduna where she employed 500 young farmers, and she fed hundreds of kids everyday for free, while providing computers and smart phones for them to get an education.
+My point is that because you did not take the time to dig deeper, you missed out on the fact that this chick has a Masters Degree in Plant Breeding and Genetics, she owns a 1,000 hectare farm in Kaduna where she employs 500 young farmers, and she feeds hundreds of kids everyday; for free, while providing computers and smart phones for them to get an education.

 This is what is happening with Bitcoin today.

-Most people constantly debate and postulate about what the value of the currency should be, or whether or not is has any intrinsic value.
+Most people constantly debate and postulate about what the value of the currency is, or should be, or whether or not is has any intrinsic value.

 So stick with me, by following my blog.
-Click here ► Follow DigAfrica
+Click here to ► Follow DigAfrica

 But for now, let me just give you a few ideas: